 The Company's certificate of incorporation currently authorizes the Company to issue up to 100,000,000 shares of common stock.
-There were shares of common stock outstanding as of April 8, 2005.
-In addition, the Company has reserved out of its authorized but unissued shares approximately shares of common stock for possible future issuances under the Company's restricted stock plan, stock options plans, employees stock purchase plan and directors stock compensation plan.
+There were 57,239,058 shares of common stock outstanding, net of 500,000 treasury shares as of April 8, 2005.
+In addition, the Company has reserved out of its authorized but unissued shares approximately 16,925,497 shares of common stock for possible future issuances under the Company's restricted stock plan, stock options plans, employees stock purchase plan, directors stock compensation plan and conversion rights attributable to the 5.75% Senior Convertible Notes due in 2022.
 The Company has also reserved additional shares of authorized but unissued common stock in connection with its shareholder rights plan adopted in July 1999.

 On March 8, 2005, the Board of Directors approved an amendment to the Company's certificate of incorporation to increase the number of authorized shares of common stock to 200,000,000 shares, subject to approval by the stockholders.
 This proposed doubling of the number of authorized shares of common stock in the certificate of incorporation is primarily a result of and an intended consequence of the two shares-for-one share stock split effected in the form of a stock dividend declared for stockholders of record as of March 21, 2005.
+Prior to approval of an amendment to the Company's certificate of incorporation, the Company has sufficient authorized shares to effect the stock split.
 While the Company has no present intention of issuing shares of common stock except as contemplated by the restricted stock plan, the stock options plans, the employee stock purchase plan, and/or the directors' stock compensation plan, the Board of Directors believe that having additional shares authorized for issuance under the certificate of incorporation will provide additional financial flexibility for possible future issuances of common stock for the acquisition of oil and gas properties or to raise cash through an equity issuance.
+Although the Company continuously evaluates opportunities and proposals in the marketplace for the acquisition of oil and gas properties and related financing transactions, the Company has no current plans, proposals or arrangements, written or otherwise, to engage in any business or investment opportunity which would involve the issuance of shares of the Company's common stock in a transaction in which the Company's stockholders would not have an opportunity to vote upon the transaction.
 Any future issuances will remain subject to separate stockholder approval if required under Delaware corporate law and/or the New York Stock Exchange listing standards.